andreystroit3301/Arduino_Data_Structure_Lib/README.md

 These data structures will use dynamic memory allocation the same way they do in libstdc++.
 Some containers like std::array do not use dynamic memory allocation since they have a set max size, so these containers will store data externally via a pointer to a reference.
-Since the Arduino IDE is using C++11 with some C++14 support there is no concept or requires keywords, so to get around this I implemented the concepts as abstract pure virtual classes and static assertions which will force the inheriting class to implement all of the required functions and constraints to meet the necessary requirements and constraints such as being default constructible, copy constructible/assignable, incrementable, is_integral, etc.
+Since the Arduino IDE is using C++11 with some C++14 support there is no concept or requires keywords, so to get around this I implemented the concepts as
+CRTP style meta-function checker structs and static assertions which will force the inheriting class to implement all of the required functions and constraints to meet the necessary requirements and constraints such as being default constructible, copy constructible/assignable, incrementable, is_integral, etc.

 Also this library will throw a list of compiler warnings(if you have warnings enabled in the Arduin IDE).
 These warnings can be ignored.
 The warnings given are for variable templates which only started being